dieskim/TamagotchiESP32/README.md

 ### License
-ArduinoGotchi is distributed under the GPLv2 license.
+The base project ArduinoGotchi is distributed under the GPLv2 license.
 See the LICENSE file for more information.